airbytehq/airbyte/docs/integrations/sources/aws-cloudtrail-migrations.md

 Important update: The management_events stream changed it's EventTime field from integer to float.
 Destination should adapt this change if applicable.
 The connector as default uses us-east-1 region for accessing streams with its custom request signer.
 You may need to refresh the connection schema (with the reset), and run a sync.
+Connector has a new capability of adding filters to the response attributes using the `lookup_attributes_filter` config in the spec.